Illinois vs. Mississippi State Predictions & Picks - Women's NCAA Tournament First Four

 Illinois Performance Insights

-- The Fighting Illini are posting 79.9 points per game this year in home games, which is 7.7 more points than they're averaging in away games (72.2).

-- Illinois surrenders 63.6 points per game when playing at home this season, compared to 67.4 on the road.
+- Offensively, the Fighting Illini have played better in home games this season, averaging 79.9 points per game, compared to 72.2 per game when playing on the road.

+- Defensively, Illinois has played better in home games this season, ceding 63.6 points per game, compared to 67.4 away from home.

-- In their last 10 games, the Fighting Illini have been racking up 71.1 points per contest, an average that's a little lower than the 75.9 they've scored over the course of the 2022-23 season.
+- In their last 10 games, the Fighting Illini have been scoring 71.1 points per game, an average that's slightly lower than the 75.9 they've scored over the course of the 2022-23 season.

+- The Bulldogs outscore opponents by 12.4 points per game (posting 71.5 points per game, 63rd in college basketball, and conceding 59.1 per outing, 55th in college basketball) and have a +373 scoring differential.

+- Mississippi State scores fewer points in conference action (65.6 per game) than overall (71.5).

 © 2023 Data Skrive.
 All rights reserved.